 This miniature lets you celebrate the weapons of the Civil War era!
-Modeled after the artillery of the age, this 1861 Miniature Civil War Gatling Gun embodies the old maxim of more being better - more bullets, more coverage, and more terror.
+Modeled after the artillery, this 1861 Miniature Civil War Gatling Gun embodies the old maxim of more being better - more bullets, more coverage, and more terror.

 Maintaining a cannon in the field takes a lot of work, which is why most artillery pieces did not travel unless accompanied by a limber.
 The Miniature Civil War Limber is designed to go with our Miniature Civil War Cannon.

 When you face a fortified city or structure, it is time to roll about the big guns.
 In the American Civil War, cannons were the common artillery of the day, and this Civil War Confederate Cannon Miniature Replica recreates their appearance.

 In the field, a limber would have been a common addition to any cannon, serving to provide more ammo and the tools necessary to maintain the artillery.
 Thus, this Civil War Limber Miniature Replica is a great addition to any cannon miniature.